pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_Zengge_LedLight.md

 4. **Timer Mode**.
 Not implemented.
 Easy to set the time to control lights on and off.
 5. **Group control**.
 Not implemented.
 Set group to control bulbs or other products at once.

-The light is controlled with the "Surplite" app.
+On the 7 Watt box the light is controlled with the "Surplite" app.
+On the 9 Watt box the app is MagicHome APP.

 Specifications listed on the box:
 1. 5 Channels: RGB+CCT
-2. Light luminous flux: 600LM
+2. Light luminous flux: 600LM (800 LM on the 9 Watt box)
 3. Color temperature: 2700k-6500k
 4. Holder: E26 E27 B22.
-This is an American "Edison screw base", the standard for lightbulbs.
+(This is an American "Edison screw base", the standard for lightbulbs.)
+(Just E26 on the 9 Watt box)
 5. Working temperature: -20 to 45 degreees C.
-6. Bulb dimension: D:60MM H:118MM
+6. Bulb dimension: D:60MM H:118MM (H:116MM for the 9 Watt box)
 7. Voltage: AC 100-240V, 50/60HZ.
+(Just 100-130V for the 9 Watt box)